What Is a Bicolor Cat?

 - Seychellois Neuvième: white with color on the head and tail only.
 The traditional van pattern falls under this category.

 Unusual bicolor markings that do not fit any of the standard grade descriptions exist as well.
 Some, like the "skunk stripe" pattern, are rare mutations; others are the result of health-related conditions.
-Little information about these oddities is available, but Sarah Hartwell has extensive section dedicated to them on her research website Messybeast.
+Little information about these oddities is available, but Sarah Hartwell has an extensive section dedicated to them on her research website Messybeast.